fknop/angular-pipes/CONTRIBUTING.md

 $ npm test
 ```

+The `npm test` command gives you a test coverage summary in the standard output.
+If you wish to see a more detailed coverage report, a `html` report
+is produced in the `coverage` folder.

 ## Building

 Contributing to the project does not require compiling the code into javascript.
 But if you want to: